 We are now taking orders for Solar Cone Food Digesters!
-The cost is $145 and they can be ordered by filling in the form at the bottom of this page.
+They can be ordered by filling in the form at the bottom of this page.

 Here is a great introduction to the Solar Cone (aka.
 Green Cone) by the Regional District of Central Okanagan:

 Back in 2008, Ridge Meadows Recycling started a pilot project testing the Solar Cone Food Digester (including in Bear country!).
 The pilot project was so successful, we offer them for sale to residents on an annual basis every spring.

 The solar cone food digester is NOT a composter.
 It is a solar-heated garden unit that safely reduces food waste (including meat, fish, bones, dairy products, cooked & uncooked vegetables & fruit) to their natural components of water, carbon dioxide, and a small residue.
 Because over 90% of its contents are absorbed as water by the surrounding soil, the solar cone does not need emptying and does not produce compost.
 It can ideally be used in tandem with a composter, composting uncooked fruit and vegetable waste & peelings and using the Solar Cone to dispose of meat, bones, dairy products, and other items that should not go in a composter.